 4.5.2 A Global Cache shall download core data and discovery metadata from WIS nodes and other Global Caches to provide for reliable, low-latency access to those resources via WIS.

-4.5.3 A Global Cache shall subscribe to at least one Global Broker for notifications concerning core data and discovery metadata, as specified in the Guidance on technical specifications of WIS 2.0.
+4.5.3 A Global Cache shall subscribe to at least one Global Broker for notifications concerning core data and discovery metadata, as specified in the Guide to the WIS Vol. II (WMO-No. 1061).

 4.5.4 Based on received notifications, a Global Cache shall download core data from WIS nodes or other Global Caches and store for a duration compatible with the real-time or near real-time schedule of the data and not less than 24-hours.